rust-lang/nomicon/src/what-unsafe-does.md

 points to are part of the same allocation (so in particular they all have to be part of *some* allocation).
 The span of bytes it points to is determined by the pointer value and the size of the pointee type.
 As a consequence, if the span is empty, "dangling" is the same as "non-null".
-Note that slices point to their entire range, so it's important that the length metadata is never too large (in particular, allocations and therefore slices cannot be bigger than `isize::MAX` bytes).
+Note that slices and strings point to their entire range, so it's important that the length metadata is never too large (in particular, allocations and therefore slices and strings cannot be bigger than `isize::MAX` bytes).
 If for some reason this is too cumbersome, consider using raw pointers.

 That's it.
 That's all the causes of Undefined Behavior baked into Rust.
 Of course, unsafe functions and traits are free to declare arbitrary other